byteharder/homebrew/README.md

 Personal Programming Exercises

-NOTE: I am a fairly new programmer and still learning the ins and outs of effecient programming
+NOTE: I am a fairly new programmer and still learning the ins and outs of efficient programming.
+I would love to get some constructive criticisms to help me progress.
+Thank you